-- d) Another motivation for using software inheritance is to reuse work already done.
-When we are designing a new class, it is worth asking the question "is there any already existing class that does most of what this class needs to do, which I can extend?" - (1) EXAMPLE: When we were working with Karel J. Robot in CS112, we used a basic Robot class that had certain primitive capabilities (move(), turnLeft(), etc.) which we could extend by adding new capabilities (e.g. turnAround(), turnRight(), etc.) - (2) However, we need to proceed cautiously when we do this, because this kind of inheritance can easily be abused.
+- c) Another motivation for using software inheritance is to reuse work already done.
+When we are designing a new class, it is worth asking the question "is there any already existing class that does most of what this class needs to do, which I can extend?" - (1) However, we need to proceed cautiously when we do this, because this kind of inheritance can easily be abused.
 When extending an existing class to create a new class, we should ask questions like: - (a) Is the law of substitution satisfied?